0cjs/ruby2haskell-tutorial/README.md

-The examples and code given here were developed and tested under Ubuntu Linux, but should work just fine under other versions of Linux, MacOS and Windows (though under MacOS and Windows you will need to have a little bit of familarity with the command line interface).
+The examples and code given here were developed and tested under Ubuntu Linux, but should work just fine under other versions of Linux, MacOS and Windows (though under MacOS and Windows you will need to have a little bit of familiarity with the command line interface).

 Software Sources
 ----------------

 #### Git

-Git is typically available through the packging system used with your OS (except Windows); for example, the command `sudo apt-get install git-core` will install it on Ubuntu Linux systems.
+Git is typically available through the packaging system used with your OS (except Windows); for example, the command `sudo apt-get install git-core` will install it on Ubuntu Linux systems.
 If it is not, you can download a client from [here][git-clients].
 If you typically use a GUI